-One question I have been asking myself a lot lately is “Why do I want students to know this?”.
+One question I have been asking myself lately is “Why do I want students to know this?” besides the obvious “because it’s a standard/required”.
 Answering this question helps me plan and focus on my lesson purpose.

-It helps students to understand techniques used within different genres
+- It helps students understand techniques used within different genres

 First, I introduce the skill by connecting it to books we have already read.
 We might brainstorm a list or just discuss them.
 Luckily, we already made a bulletin board for February with the names of a bunch of books we have read this year so we just referred to that.

 Hooking Their Attention

 Another way to start off the lesson is to show a kid-friendly commercial.
 Lead a discussion as to why commercials exist.
 “What is the purpose of the commercial?”
 I chose this slime commercial because 1. my students are obsessed with slime 2. it covers all three purposes and 3.
 Did I mention my students are OBSESSED with slime?